-- 1. the environmental policy, - 2. objectives and targets, - 3. description of the scope of the environmental management system - 4. description of the main elements of the environmental management system and their interaction, and reference to related documents, - 5. documents, including records, determined by the organization to be necessary to ensure the effective planning, operation and control of processes that relate to its significant environmental aspects.
+- 1. the environmental policy, - 2. goals, targets, and objectives, - 3. description of the scope of the environmental management system - 4. description of the main elements of the environmental management system and their interaction, and reference to related documents, - 5. documents, including records, determined by the organization to be necessary to ensure the effective planning, operation and control of processes that relate to its significant environmental aspects.